ferdinandforgaard/todo-list-claude/README.md

-A GitHub template for web app projects where multiple Claude Code agents work in parallel — each on their own branch, each opening their own PR, each self-verifying their work with a screenshot that shows up inline in the PR.
+A GitHub template for web app projects where multiple Claude Code agents work in parallel — each on their own branch, each opening their own PR, each self-verifying their work with a screenshot that shows up inline in the PR..

 ## What's inside